-The remuneration committee is currently comprised of Peter C Farrell (Chairman) and Michael A Quinn, both independent, non-executive directors, and John W Holaday, the Managing Director, CEO and Chief Scientific Officer (CSO).
-Whilst Dr. Holaday sits on the remuneration committee, he does not participate in decisions relating to his own performance and remuneration.
+During the financial year the remuneration committee was comprised of Peter C Farrell (Chairman) and Michael A Quinn, both independent, non-executive directors, and also included John W Holaday, the Managing Director, CEO and Chief Scientific Officer (CSO) until 1 May 2014.
+While Dr. Holaday sat on the remuneration committee, he did not participate in decisions relating to his own performance and remuneration.
+Following the appointment of Richard Treagus and Bruce Hancox to the board on 9 July 2014, these independent, non-executive directors formed the Committee.

-Details of these directors' attendance at remuneration committee meetings are set out in the directors' report on page 11.
+Details of directors' attendance at remuneration committee meetings are set out in the directors' report on page 11.